Business gas and electricity prices are set to rise post-Brexit

 To see how much your business could save, and how long you can lock the best rates in for, give our business energy experts a call now on 0800 970 0077, or leave a few details here and we’ll give you a call back.

-The revised Brexit deadline is already fast-approaching, switch now to avoid paying an added premium on your business gas and electricity bills.
+Switch now to avoid paying an added premium on your business gas and electricity bills.

 There’s mounting evidence to suggest that businesses will pay more for energy if and when the UK leaves the EU.